kpradeep12/code-blogger/_posts/2019-05-17-async-method-invocation-design-pattern.md

 ![]({{site.baseurl}}/assets/images/posts/2019/async-method-design-pattern-uml.jpg){: height="342px" width="1009px"}{: .align-center}

-* AsyncExecutor: This interface contains a single method **submit** which takes a **Callable** and a **callback**.
+* **AsyncExecutor**: This interface contains a single method **submit** which takes a **Callable** and a **callback**.
 When callable completes its execution, then the result is provided by executing the passed callback.
 This callback is a BiConsumer, and it is a functional interface, and it accepts two values.
 First one is the result of the Callable and second is the Optional of Exception which might be caught while executing Callable.
-* AsyncResult: This interface has single method **await()**.
+* **AsyncResult**: This interface has single method **await()**.
 If in case main thread wants to wait until the execution completes then this method will block it.
 This method acts like **join()** on Thread.
 Once the AsyncExecutor completes its task then it releases the lock.
 CompletableResult class implements this interface.

 Below picture shows how this pattern works.